algorand-devrel/demo-zk/README.md

 Demo ZK
 -------

-:warning: This is a demo project, it is not intended to be used in production.
+:warning: This is a demo project, it is not intended to be used in production. :warning:

-This project is a demo of a simple ZK application that allows verifying a proof generated using the groth16 scheme.
+This project is a demo of a simple ZK application that allows verifying a proof generated using the groth16 scheme and the BLS12_381 curve.

 ## Use